1. DEADLINE FOR ENTRIES

 8. Shortlisted entrants will be required to provide the following submissions for each design entry:

 a) An A3 board showing the full jacket to scale 1:1.
-A digital copy must also be supplied on USB memory stick or CD.
+A digital copy must also be supplied.

 b) The design mocked up on three copies of the book (which Promoter will supply).

 c) A short, typewritten text (max.
 50–100 words only) submitted as a Word document, explaining the concept for your design.
-A digital copy must also be supplied on USB memory stick or CD.
+A digital copy must also be supplied.

 d) An A3 board demonstrating the development of the thought process from the original research to the final concept.
-A digital copy must also be supplied on USB memory stick or CD.
+A digital copy must also be supplied.

-e) A high-resolution PDF and jpeg of the front cover only and full cover design with and without bleed or trim marks on USB memory stick or CD.
+e) A high-resolution PDF and jpeg of the front cover only and full cover design with and without bleed or trim marks.

 f) The sender must prepay all shipping costs, insurance, customs duties and handling fees for all entries.